Tips for a smarter job search

 > Lifelong job search

 Don’t worry, I’m not going to threaten you with long-term unemployment here.
-I have based this heading on the often quoted concept of “lifelong learning”.
+I have based this heading on the often-quoted concept of “lifelong learning”.
 By that, I not only mean that your job search will be much easier if you prepare yourself ahead of time.
 It is even more advisable to keep an eye on the topic still after transferring to a new position.
 For example, this allows you to attend necessary training courses that increase your chances of taking a next great step in your career later, in time.

 Even if I am not planning to change my job for the time being, I will still make use of all suitable opportunities coming along to prepare for my next job search.

-> Leaving the masses
+> Avoid the masses

 At the end of the day, the closer and more exclusive your connections to the actual decision-makers are, the higher your chances of a positive decision and a good remuneration package.
 The word “actual” is important here.
-After all, although the head of department may officially decide whether to hire a new employee, he or she may have placed the actual selection in the hands of someone else.
-In such a case, you have to convince this employee first, of course.
+After all, although the head of the department may officially decide whether to hire a new employee, he or she may have placed the actual selection in the hands of someone else.
+In such a case, you have to convince this person first, of course.

 > Work efficiently